Nancy Bryan-Ellison Nancy Bryan-Ellison

 • Nearly every person interviewed for leadership on the campaign team has said, “Yes.”

-• 18 people jumping into Disciple Bible study to learn a strong overview of the Bible—a record class number for that course.
+• 18 people jumping into Disciple Bible study to learn a strong overview of the Bible – a record class number for that course.

 • A strong Feasibility Study Report that says we will raise between $1.7 million and $2.0 million over three years to accomplish our primary goals.

-• A record number of people involved in a variety of outreach work, including the Plano Overnight Warming Shelter this week.
+• A record number of people are involved in a variety of outreach work, including the Plano Overnight Warming Shelter this week.

 Like the wind, you feel it but cannot yet know how long it will keep blowing or how strongly… but the signs are encouraging.
-Join us with the Holy Spirit this Sunday—in the Sanctuary or from wherever you are.
+Join us with the Holy Spirit this Sunday – in the Sanctuary or from wherever you are.
 I thank God for your being part of something bigger and better than any of us apart.

 Connecting God and Grace to Self and Community,